Electropermanent magnet

+Animated simulation of an electropermanent magnet (EPM) switching between ON and OFF states by reversing the AlNiCo magnetization, showing the change in magnetic flux lines and holding force on a 1018 steel workpiece.

-An electropermanent magnet or EPM is a type of permanent magnet in which the external magnetic field can be switched on or off by a pulse of electric current in a wire winding around part of the magnet.
+An electropermanent magnet (EPM) is a type of permanent magnet in which the external magnetic field can be switched on or off by a pulse of electric current in a wire winding around part of the magnet.
 The magnet consists of two sections, one of "hard" (high coercivity) magnetic material and one of "soft" (low coercivity) material.
 The direction of magnetization in the latter piece can be switched by a pulse of current in a wire winding about the former.
 When the magnetically soft and hard materials have opposing magnetizations, the magnet produces no net external field across its poles, while when their direction of magnetization is aligned the magnet produces an external magnetic field.

 Before the electropermanent magnet was invented, applications needing a controllable magnetic field required electromagnets, which consume large amounts of power when operating.
 Electropermanent magnets require no power source to maintain the magnetic field.
 Electropermanent magnets made with powerful rare-earth magnets are used as industrial lifting (tractive) magnets to lift heavy ferrous metal objects; when the object reaches its destination the magnet can be switched off, releasing the object.
 Programmable magnets are also being researched as a means of creating self-building structures.